 Timely and specific performance feedback, coupled with a coaching relationship will build the confidence, skill, and experience of your team members.
 The University uses two formal feedback points with benefit-eligible staff members: the 90-day Probationary Review and on-going performance management (including goal setting, mid-yer review and the annual review).

 90 Day Probationary Review for New Employees

 New employees should receive regular feedback throughout the 90-day probationary period.
-The review period should include a 90-day review with the employee.
-Managers will be asked to provide Human Resources with feedback on the new employee via an automated process in Access.SMU.
+The probationary period should include a 90-day review with the employee.
+Managers will be asked to provide Human Resources with feedback on the new employee via an automated process generated by my.SMU.

 Ongoing Performance Management, Mid-Year Review and Annual Performance Review

-Employees who have completed the 90-day probationary period should be given feedback throughout the year culminating in an annual performance review, which summarizes the year.
-The Annual Review process takes place in the spring semester, from January to mid-April.
+Employees should be given feedback throughout the year culminating in an annual performance review, which summarizes the year.
+The Annual Review process takes place in the spring semester, from mid-January to mid-April.

 90 Day Probationary Review for New Employees